build2/libbuild2-autoconf/README.md

 #endif
 ```

-1. Make sure this check is not already present in the builtin catalog,
+1. Make sure the same check is not already present in the builtin catalog,
    potentially with a different name.
+To accomplish this, search for a
+   component of a check name that is unlikely to vary (for example `strlcpy`)
+   in the contents of the existing checks.

 2. Use C-style comments except for information that should not be copied to
   `config.h` (for example, TODO notes).